perfectly-preserved-pie/automateordie.io---old/_posts/2022-11-25-wheretolivedotla.md

 I first needed some kind of API that I could feed street addresses from the spreadsheet and it would spit out the assoicated coordinates.
 I intially spun up an instance of Nominatim because it was free and easy and tried that.
 Unfortunately, quite a few addresses just simply wouldn't resolve in Nominatim but resolved just fine with the Google Maps API.
 So I switched over to Google Maps, which provides [a generous free tier](https://mapsplatform.google.com/pricing/) ($200/month).
 I haven't had any issues since then; it handled every address I threw at it and returned me accurate coordinates.

-I created a quick function to return coordiantes based on a provided street address:
+I created a quick function to return coordinates based on a provided street address:

 ```python
 # Create a function to get coordinates from the full street address